cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

-> Feel free to stop by our @obeo_corp booth (#4… yes the one at the end of the corridor) or join us at one of our talks.
+> Feel free to stop by our [Obeo](https://www.obeosoft.com/) booth (#4… yes the one at the end of the corridor) or join us at one of our talks.
 It will be dealing with @eclipsesirius and other interesting stuff about #GraphicalModeling.
 Details: https://bit.ly/ObeoAtEConEU18
 >
 > ![]({{ site.url }}/media/1054732225563029504-DqMpXGJX0AAxdX2.jpg)